 Amanda Lacoff, Assistant Dean for Academic Initiatives, and James Lambert, Director of Academic Advising, offer academic advising to help JD and dual-degree students take full advantage of the broad range of opportunities available at Duke Law.
 They offer individual student advising, academic support programming, and assistance coordinating with student organizations for advising programs related to their interests.
-Dean Lacoff’s office is located in the Dean's Suite; James is located in the Office of Student Affairs.
+Their offices are located on the administrative hallway, just past the Career Center.

 Your Advising Network

 There are many resources to advise you in the discovery of – and engagement with – the curricular and co-curricular opportunities at Duke Law School.

 Office of Academic Affairs